industrial-edge/performance-insight-getting-started/docs/Installation.md

 Deploy and start the project.

-# Configure Data Service
+# Configure IIH Essentials

-In your IED Web UI open the app Data Service.
+In your IED Web UI open the app IIH Essentials.

-Hint: If an error screen appears saying "...unauthorized...", please restart the Data Service app, wait a moment and try again to open it.
+Hint: If an error screen appears saying "...unauthorized...", please restart the IIH Essentials app, wait a moment and try again to open it.

 ## Configure the connector